Maccabi Tel Aviv B.C.: 2020–present

 In the 2020–21 season, Maccabi Tel Aviv started off with no fans in attendance due to the COVID-19 pandemic in Israel, and got off to a rocky start, winning 14 out of 34 Euroleague games.
-In the Winners League, Maccabi beat Hapoel Gilboa Galil to win the Israeli finals series 2–1, to win its 55th championship.
+In the Winner League, Maccabi beat Hapoel Gilboa Galil to win the Israeli finals series 2–1, to win its 55th championship.

 Through the summer of 2021, Maccabi signed Jalen Reynolds who had already played for the club, alongside James Nunnally and Derrick Williams.

 Due to the Russian invasion of Ukraine, the records of all regular season matches against Russian teams were annulled, and team won-loss records adjusted accordingly, dramatically affecting league standings.
 In the case of Maccabi Tel Aviv, it had lost three of four games against the Russian teams.

 Due to the Gaza war, Maccabi have played all home games at Aleksandar Nikolic Hall in Belgrade, Serbia since the 2023–24 EuroLeague season.
+On December 11, 2025 Maccabi returned to Menora Mivtachim Arena.
+However, due to Iran war, the team moved its EuroLeague games to Aleksandar Nikolic Hall.

 Arena

 Menora Mivtachim Arena

-Menora Mivtachim Arena in Tel Aviv with a capacity of 10,383 is the team's arena since 1964.
+Yad Eliyahu Arena, for sponsorship reasons known as the Menora Mivtachim Arena, is located in the Yad Eliyahu neighborhood in Tel Aviv and has a capacity of 10,383.
+The arena has been serving as the team's home arena since 1964.